 Wedges and spacers

-Some modern adhesives for fixing solid floorboards to a subfloor expand as they dry, filling small voids under the boards and ensuring that they don’t sound hollow as you walk on them.
+Some modern adhesives for fixing solid floorboards to a sub-floor expand as they dry, filling small voids under the boards and ensuring that they don’t sound hollow when you walk on them.

 Radiator pipe roses

 These ring-doughnut-shaped pieces of wood or plastic are used to cover the expansion gaps left around radiator pipes.